-A psychrometer consists essentially of two thermometers exposed side by side, with the surface of the sensing element of one being covered with a sleeve maintaining a thin film of water or ice and termed the wet or ice bulb, as appropriate.
+A psychrometer consists essentially of two thermometers exposed side by side, with the surface of the sensing element of one being covered bywith a sleeve maintaining a thin film of water or ice and termed the wet or ice bulb, as appropriate.
 The sensing element of the second thermometer is simply exposed to the air and is termed the dry bulb.
-The measurement is either aspirated or under natural ventilation.
+This method is still widely used and is described in detail in section 4.2 The measurement is either aspirated or under natural ventilation.